Vitaliy Kolyesnikov: Canada

 In 2018, he played abroad in the Canadian Soccer League with CSC Mississauga.
 During the winter season, he signed with Ukraine AC in the Arena Premier League.
+Kolyesnikov re-signed with Mississauga for the 2019 season.
+He helped Mississauga secure a playoff berth by finishing seventh in the league's first division.
+Their playoff run ended in the opening round, when Scarborough SC eliminated them.

 In 2021, he played in the Ontario Soccer League with Hungaria Vasas.
-He returned to the regional Canadian circuit in 2023, to sign with expansion side Dynamo Toronto.
+Kolyesnikov returned to the CSL circuit in 2023 to sign with expansion side Dynamo Toronto.